KushanChamindu/Ecto-Mnesia-Adapter-Configure/README.md

 ````

 After run this commands it will generate your mnesia badat base.
 Then make sure your repo is runing on your supervision tree before run repo functions.
+I don't do any testing things.

 ## Feel free to contact me if you have any issue with this codes. (kushanchamindu.17@cse.mrt.ac.lk)